-Category File name Referenced in Details Map common.js map_view.jsp Functions in common.js provide code for creating and search_map.jsp working with the map layer.
-It also performs a check to determine the browser and browser version being used, since different browsers and versions implement
+Category Filename Referenced in Details Мар common.js map_view.jsp search_map.jsp Functions in common.js provide code for creating and working with the map layer.
+It also performs a check to determine the browser and browser version being used, since different browsers and versions implement layering differently. Мар dopopup.js map_view.jsp It is used to open up a popup window when the user clicks the Print button in a map view.

-Category File name Referenced in Details Map dopopup.js map_view.jsp It is used to open up a popup window when the user clicks the print button in a map view. Мар map_general.js map_view.jsp It sets up the variables needed to work with a map of a dataset.
+Category Filename Referenced in Details Мар map_general.js map_view.jsp It sets up the variables needed to work with a map of a dataset.
 These include map property variables such as name, owner, and units; map extent variables; map image and size variables; legend variables; and scale variables.
-This file also sets up the functions needed to work with a map, such as drawing a zoom box, zooming and panning, extent navigation, map refresh, and map printing. Мар search_general.js search_map.jsp The variables needed to work with the map in the search interface or from gazetteer results are set up in search_general.js.
+This file also sets up the functions needed to work with a map such as drawing a zoom box, zooming and panning, extent navigation, map refresh, and map printing. Мар search_general.js search_map.jsp The variables needed to work with the map in the search interface or from gazetteer results are set up in search_general.js.
 These include map extent variables, map image and size variables, and scale variables.
-It also sets up the functions needed to work with the search map such as drawing/deleting an extent box, writing the place name from a gazetteer search, zooming and panning, and map refresh. Мар startview.js map_view.html Used to create the layer that the map will be drawn in, startview.js also has a series of functions that determine the browser and browser version being used.
+It also sets up the functions needed to work with the search map such as drawing or deleting an extent box, writing the place name from a gazetteer search, zooming and panning, and map refresh. Мар startview.js map_loading.jsp Used to create the layer that the map will be drawn in, startview.js also has a series of functions that determine the browser and browser version being used.
 These are necessary because different browsers and versions implement layering differently. Мар zoombox.js map_view.jsp search_map.jsp It provides JavaScript variables and functions for zooming and panning a map.
 The zoom action can be triggered either by drawing a box or clicking a single point on the map.